Cynnexis/tide/README.md

 ## :inbox_tray: Download built releases

-You can download the built executables or installers from the [release page](https://github.com/Cynnexis/tide/releases), or from here to get the latest version:
+You can download the built executables or installers from the [release page][tide-release], or from here to get the latest version:

 **Android:**